2i2c-org/team-compass/partnerships/community_success/hub-activity.md

 Keep your Grafana token secure and do not upload this to a Git repo.
 Add `.env` to your `.gitignore` file.
 :::

-1. Create a new `.env` file in your working directory.
+1. Create a new `.env` file in the root folder of your project.
 1. Edit the `.env` file to include

    ```bash